Berit Kauffeldt

-Berit Kauffeldt (born 8 July 1990) is a former German volleyball player.
+Berit Kauffeldt (born 8 July 1990) is a German former volleyball player.
 She was a member of the Germany women's national volleyball team.
-She has a master's degree in psychology and a 200 hr Yoga Teacher certificate.
+She has a master's degree in psychology and a 200 hr yoga teacher certificate.

-She stopped her career as a volleyball player 2018 and became a sport psychologist in the soccer club of Bayer 04 Leverkusen.
+After her volleyball career ended in 2018, she became a sport psychologist at soccer club Bayer 04 Leverkusen.
 In 2020 she founded her own business to lead women and men on their way of becoming whole.